Pomona-Pitzer Athletics Hall of Fame

 The Pomona-Pitzer Athletics Hall of Fame began in 1958 with three members inducted into the inaugural class: Robert Strehle (track and field), Earl Merritt (football, baseball, basketball and track) and John McColl (football, basketball, track and field).

-The five inductees include Ruchi Patel (Volleyball), Jose Cortez (Baseball), Megan Prior (Volleyball), Nancy Treser-Osgood (Distinguished Service) and David Obert (Men’s Swimming and Diving).
+The Spring 2020 Induction Ceremony was canceled, and will be rescheduled for a later date.
+The five upcoming inductees include Ruchi Patel (Volleyball), Jose Cortez (Baseball), Megan Prior (Volleyball), Nancy Treser-Osgood (Distinguished Service) and David Obert (Men’s Swimming and Diving).

 2019-20 News Release on Induction Dinner (event canceled - will be rescheduled)